Aineoh/imaginganddatavisualisation--AAD118/README.md

 Week 8
 ------
 Today was the hand in for our book covers.
-I did two sets of covers because I coundlt commit to one direction I wanted to take.
+I did two sets of covers because I couldn't commit to one direction I wanted to take.
 I choose to do Roald Dahl books.
 After doing my research into this style of book cover I realised all the covered were targeted at children.
 They had bright colours with the characters on the front.
 I decided to take the approach of targeting my covers for people my age who had read these book in their youth.
 I wanted them to look like classic book covers that would appeal to the older generation and could be seen as collectables.

 Set 1